 Taylor Swift’s album covers have been a massive part of her evolving brand identity.
 From country girl to relevant, iconic, bold woman, Swift has used her album cover designs flawlessly to illustrate her revolution.
 We can't wait to see what butterfly springs forth from the Swift cocoon!

 Whether you are an artist or a business, branding and design can ultimately determine your success.
-If you are just starting out or are in need of a revamp every few years like Swift, Superside’s visual identity service can help you.
+If you are just starting out or are in need of a revamp every few years like Swift, Superside’s brand design services can help you.
 Our top-rated senior art designers, directors, and personal account managers are available 24/7 to assist you in establishing your brand identity.